Fix JavaScript ReferenceError: X is not defined (2025 Guide)

 Posted on: March 12, 2025

-If you’ve encountered the error "ReferenceError: X is not defined" in JavaScript, you’re not alone.
+If you’ve encountered the error "ReferenceError: 'X' is not defined" in JavaScript, you’re not alone.
 This common error pops up when you try to use a variable or function that hasn’t been declared.
-In this guide, I’ll break down why it happens and how to fix it quickly.
+In this 2025 guide, we’ll break down why it happens and how to fix it quickly.

 This error occurs when JavaScript can’t find a variable or function in the current scope.
 Here are the main culprits: